BrennanLagasse/Soccer-Box-Code/README.md

 # Soccer-Box-Code

-All of the code for the soccer box room that takes input from piezoceramic sensors and outputs led and numeric data for various games
+All of the software to run different soccer games with pressure sensative-light up targets